eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**
 1. User views the attendance history of a student using the student ID.
-2. System retrieves the attendance record for that student.
+2. Tuto retrieves the attendance record for that student.
-3. System displays the attendance history in chronological order.
+3. Tuto displays the attendance history in chronological order.

    Use case ends.